Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 The full ingredient list and measurements are listed in the printable recipe below.

 • Orange Liqueur.
-You can get obsessive and make your own, but any of the common brands like Cointreau or Grand Marnier are great.
+You can get obsessive and make your own, but common brands like Cointreau or Grand Marnier are great.
 And they add far more character to your margarita than tired, old triple sec.
-This is an ingredient you should splurge on if you want the best margarita.
+You should splurge on this ingredient if you want the best margarita.

 • Orange Bitters.
 This helps to keep the sweetness in check while still rounding out the citrus notes.

 • Fresh Squeezed Lime Juice.
-You might be able to find freshly squeezed at your local grocery store, but when in doubt get a dozen or so and start squeezing.
-The amount of lime juice you get from each lime will vary based on the size and juiciness of your limes.
+You might be able to find freshly squeezed at your local grocery store, but when in doubt, get a dozen or so and start squeezing.
+The amount of lime juice you get from each lime will vary based on the size and juiciness of the lime.

 • Lime Zest.
 This adds to the overall flavor profile and provides a confetti-like appearance in the presentation.